• Cake

 • In a large bowl or the bowl of a stand mixer using the paddle attachment, combine the mascarpone and cream cheese.
 Beat on medium speed until smooth and creamy, about 30 seconds.
 Add the powdered sugar a few spoonfuls at a time, beating on low speed until combined.
 Once fully incorporated, scrape down the bowl and increase speed to medium, and beat until fluffy, about 30 seconds.

-• In another large mixing bowl, beat the cream and vanilla on medium speed until stiff peaks form, 2 min.
+• In another large mixing bowl add the cream, vanilla, and almond extract.
+Beat on medium speed until stiff peaks form, 2 min.
 Fold the whipped cream into the mascarpone mixture.

 Assembly